ChristianGrimberg/powershell-training/README.md

-    Get-ChildItem -Directory # Get a list of folders only Get-ChildItem -File # Get a list of files only Get-Item -Path ./ # Get info about a specific folder or file Get-ChildItem -Path ./*.txt # Get a list filtering with a wildcard
+    Get-ChildItem -Directory # Get a list of folders only Get-ChildItem -File # Get a list of files only Get-Item -Path ./ # Get info about a specific folder or file Get-ChildItem -Path ./*.txt # Get a list filtering by a wildcard
     ```

 * Manipulating files and folders: